buhrmi/inertiax/README.md

 # Inertia X

+> A note on Inertia 3: Inertia 3 and Inertia X have diverged quite a bit, and there will not be a rebase onto Inertia 3.
+Instead, the Inertia X feature set will be reimplemented from scratch on top of Inertia 3.
+Stay tuned.

 Inertia X is a drop-in replacement for the [Inertia](https://github.com/inertiajs/inertia) client-side adapter for Svelte 5.
 It replaces Inertia's singleton router and page object with instantiable versions (meaning that one app can have multiple routers).
 This enables interesting new features:

 ## New Features